-Participants of the onsite training in Nepal 2017 recognized as part reconstruction process, making the alternative building technologies eligible receive subsidy.
+Participants of the onsite training in Nepal 2017 recognized as part the of reconstruction process, making the alternative building technologies eligible receive to subsidy.
 Therefore, the Taoyaka Program, in collaboration with the University of Texas, Austin and Institute of Engineering Tribhuvan University, organized an onsite training program in Nepal under the theme of 'Post-earthquake 2015 housing reconstruction in rural Nepal through an alternative building technology'.
 The training was organized from 13 to 19 March 2017 at the Center for Energy Studies, Institute of Engineering, Tribhuvan University.
 This training aimed at familiarizing participants with the process and progress of ongoing housing reconstruction initiatives undertaken by the government and NGOs.
 A systematic assessment of five alternative and a conventional building technologies was conducted by the participants as their group work.
-The learning approaches adopted in the training were:
+The learning approaches adopted in the training were: i.
+A pre-lecture by experts/ practitioners ii.
+Formulation of a draft report by groups iii.
+Lecture and interaction sessions with experts/practitioners.

-- i.
-A pre-lecture by experts/practitioners - ii.
-Formulation of a draft report by groups - iii.
-Lecture and interaction sessions with experts/practitioners. - iv.
+iv.
 Field visits, including a briefing of the pilot project on alternative building technologies, observation, and interaction with affected locals v.
 Group presentations based on the field scenario and refined report The detailed structure of the training is as follows:

 A lecture by the executive member of NRA Day 1.
-(13 March 2017): A lecture/interaction session with the executive member of NRA was organized to provide a general overview of losses caused by the earthquake, initiatives taken, and challenges in housing reconstruction.
-Similarly, a lecture/interaction sessions on labor management and prospects of renewable energy in post-disaster housing reconstruction were organized.
+(13 March 2017): A lecture/interaction session with the executive member of NRA was organized to provide a general massive 7.8 magnitude earthquake struck Nepal in April 2015, causing the destruction of nearly a million houses.
+Thus, housing reconstruction remains a considerable challenge for the government of Nepal.
+It has prioritized post-earthquake housing reconstruction through the establishment of the National Reconstruction Authority (NRA).
+It is extensively engaged in enforcing building codes by promoting 17 building designs as an important strategy of housing reconstruction.
+The adoption of a design and the National Building codes are major eligibility criteria for the affected households to receive housing reconstruction subsidy provided by the NRA.
+The designs mainly rely on the use of conventional construction materials and methods, which are not locally available in most instances.
+This has constrained a pace of the overall reconstruction process.
+Many initiatives are being carried out bv non-government organizations (NGOs) at the promote grassroots level, to housing reconstruction by using local resources and alternative building technologies.
+Realizing the importance of locally available resources and their effective contribution to housing reconstruction, the NRA also acknowledged the importance of these technologies.
+NRA is in the process of completing the second volume of the building catalogue in which these technologies are overview of losses caused by the earthquake, initiatives taken, and challenges in housing reconstruction.
+Similarly, a lecture/ interaction sessions on labor management and prospects of renewable energy in post-disaster housing reconstruction were organized.
 Day 2.
 (14 March 2017): The whole day was dedicated to conduct interactive sessions with experts/practitioners working on specific building technologies.
 The session was also helpful in orienting the participants of the field they were visiting.
-Day 3.
-(15 March 2017): A field study was conducted at Kaule.
+Day 3.\ (15 March 2017): A field study was conducted at Kaule.
 It included a briefing of earthbag housing, which is promoted by GoodEarth Nepal.